 Online Degree DirectorPferdehirt is the director of distance degree programs for the College of Engineering and director of the Master of Engineering Management program at UW-Madison.
 He also co-teaches the Master of Engineering Management program's Technical Project Management and Foundations of Engineering Leadership courses.
 Prior to joining UW-Madison, Pferdehirt directed the Midwest solid waste consulting services of an international environmental consulting firm and led energy conservation research projects for Argonne National Laboratory.
 He has a bachelor’s degree in engineering from Carnegie-Mellon University and a master’s degree in civil engineering with an emphasis in regional planning from Northwestern University.
 He is a frequent speaker and author on continuing education for engineers, and is a member of the College of Engineering’s Education Innovation Committee.

 Graduate Program CoordinatorHaessig serves as the graduate programs coordinator for students in online programs in the Electrical Engineering, Mechanical Engineering, and Civil & Environmental Engineering Departments in the College of Engineering.
 She manages the admissions and advising for graduate students in these departments, and serves as a resource for students in working with offices across the university, the enrollment process, and graduation requirements.
 Haessig works closely with students to ensure they meet department course requirements, and acts as an advocate for student needs in the Departments, College of Engineering and larger campus community.
 She also collaborates with program directors, faculty and staff on all student related matters.

 Designed for Working Professionals

 UW’s online Manufacturing Systems Engineering master’s program is specifically designed for working professionals.
-The degree portal is a one-stop shop to access student services, technical support, and courses.
+The degree portal is a one-stop shop accessing student services, technical support and courses.

 New students are encouraged to attend a one-day, on-campus orientation event.
 However, all relevant informational sessions will be recorded for distance review.